-The Herranz lab is a new laboratory (starting July 2017) at the Cancer Institute of New Jersey and our long-term research goals are: (i) to discover and define how oncogenic and tumor suppressor enhancers impact tumorigenesis in hematological malignancies; (ii) to dissect the interplay between cancer cell-specific metabolic rewiring and epigenetics in T-cell Acute Lymphoblastic Leukemia (T-ALL).
+The Herranz lab was established in July 2017 at the Rutgers Cancer Institute and our long-term research goals are: (i) to discover and define how oncogenic and tumor suppressor enhancers impact tumorigenesis in hematological malignancies; (ii) to dissect the interplay between cancer cell-specific metabolic rewiring and epigenetics in T-cell Acute Lymphoblastic Leukemia (T-ALL).

 The first area of interest in the lab stems from our initial discovery of a Notch1-bound Myc enhancer (N-Me), as the long-sought missing link in the regulation of MYC by NOTCH1 in T-cells.
 Using an integrated analysis of human and mouse NOTCH1 ChIP-seq data, chromosome conformation capture analyses, reporter assays and novel mouse models, we demonstrated that N-Me loops with the MYC promoter in T-cells, inducing Myc expression in an orientation-independent but NOTCH1-dependent-manner.
 Moreover, experiments using N-Me knockout and conditional knockout mouse models showed that N-Me is critically required for the normal development of T-cells, as well as for the generation and maintenance of NOTCH1-induced T-ALL (Herranz et al, Nature Medicine 2014).